 Let’s start from the beginning.
 First, open the browser, then open google.com, and what now?
 You want to search the term ‘how google search works’

 Below your search term, you can see the number of pages that Google found relevant to your search term.
-It’s really amazing that it takes 0.96 seconds to find them all.
-For a typical query, there are millions of webpages with potentially relevant information.
+Amazingly, that it takes 0.96 seconds to find them all.
+For a typical query, there are millions of web pages with potentially relevant information.
 How does Google figure out what to show as a result?

 Web crawlers are finding information about sites

-The web is like an ever-growing library with billions of books without central filing system.
+The web is like an ever-growing library with billions of books without a central filing system.

-The process of crawling begins with a list of web addresses from past processes and sitemaps provided by the website owner.
-When crawler visits the site, he uses links from that site to discover other pages.
-The focus of those crawlers is to discover new sites, changes to existing sites or dead links (links that don’t work anymore).
+The crawling process begins with a list of web addresses from past processes and sitemaps provided by the website owner.
+When a crawler visits the site, he uses links from that site to discover other pages.
+The focus of those crawlers is to find new sites, changes to existing sites, or dead links (links that don’t work anymore).
 Also, those small programs will decide how often they will fetch the data from your site.

-After crawlers find your webpage, a system by Google will render the content of the page, just as a browser does, and take note of key signals.
+After crawlers find your webpage, a system by Google will render the page’s content, just as a browser does, and take note of key signals.
 It will take notes about keywords, website freshness, etc. When Google indexes your page, it will add it to the entries for all of the words it contains.

 Google will also look for sites with good user experience and history with your term.
-In order to give you the most useful result, it will check the trustworthiness and authority of your page.
+To give you the most beneficial result, it will check the trustworthiness and authority of your page.
 The score will be higher if users seem to value your page for similar queries.
 Also, if other sites with similar topics link to your page, that is a good sign telling Google that the page is of high quality.

 It’s not easy, but Google is trying to give you the most useful content at that moment.
-It tracks your search history, your location and use that as well before showing you results for your search query.
+It tracks your search history and location and uses that before showing you results for your search query.

 According to Google, they handle trillions of searches each year.
 Every day, 15% of the queries we process are ones we’ve never seen before.